joakimk/dotfiles/README.markdown

 Vim plugins are each their own directory under vim/bundles thanks to [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332).

+## Todo

+* The "m" command breaks in some situations.
+Tempfix that sometimes work: `:unlet g:autoloaded_rails`.

 ## Extras

 The `extras` directory contains additional configuration files that are not dotfiles: